MyCollab/mycollab/README.md

 If you need to understand the more MyCollab advanced configuration settings, please visit the link http://community.mycollab.com/configuration/.
 You will finish reading and understanding in a matter of minutes.

 If you want to customize MyCollab, following links are useful to you:
-* Setup MyCollab in Eclipse http://community.mycollab.com/set-up-eclipse-workspace/
+* Setup MyCollab projects with IntelliJ http://community.mycollab.com/setup-intellij-projects/
 * How to customize MyCollab http://community.mycollab.com/how-to-customize-mycollab/

 ## Contact